-One of the greatest joys of massage & bodywork is working with women in the childbearing year.
-I specialize in orthopedic methods integrated with Spinning Babies techniques to provide mama and baby with the best chance for optimal positioning for birth.
+One of the greatest joys of massage & bodywork is working with people in the childbearing year.
+I specialize in orthopedic methods integrated with Spinning Babies techniques to provide parent and baby with the best chance for an easier birth.
 The techniques used focus on balancing the body and providing self care information for the mother to use at home so the work done in session will last much longer.

 Adrienne's Prenatal Training